microbiomedata/refscan/README.md

    > **Example:** For each document in the collection named `cars`, `refscan` checks whether the value in its `owner`
    > field matches the `id` of some document in the collection named `persons`.

+## Limitations

+`refscan` was designed under the assumption that **each document has a field named `type`, whose value is the [class_uri](https://linkml.io/linkml/code/metamodel.html#linkml_runtime.linkml_model.meta.ClassDefinition.class_uri) of the schema class of which the document represents an instance**.
+`refscan` relies on that `type` field when determining the name of the class of which a document represents an instance; which it does in order to determine "which fields" of that document can contain a reference.

 ## Usage

 ### Installation